All Products

 DDL and DML Operations to Be Synchronized

 Select the DDL or DML operations to migrate at the instance level.
-For information about supported operations, see SQL operations that can be incrementally migrated.
+For a list of supported operations, see Supported SQL operations for incremental migration.

 Note

-To select SQL operations for incremental migration at the table level, right-click the migration object in the Selected Objects section.
-In the dialog box that appears, select the SQL operations that you want to migrate.
+To select SQL operations for incremental data migration at the table level, right-click the migration object in the Selected Objects box and select the required SQL operations in the dialog box that appears.

 Merge Tables

-• Yes: If you select this value, DTS adds the __dts_data_source column to each table to record data sources.
-For more information, see Enable the multi-table merging feature.
+• If you select Yes, DTS adds the __dts_data_source column to each table to record data sources.
+For more information, see Enable multi-table merge.

 Note